Hope Not Hate

-Hope not Hate (stylised as HOPE not hate) is an advocacy group based in the United Kingdom which campaigns against racism and neo-fascism.
-It has also mounted campaigns against Islamic extremism and antisemitism.
-It is self-described as a "non-partisan, non-sectarian organisation."
+Hope Not Hate (stylised as HOPE not hate) is an advocacy group based in the United Kingdom which campaigns against racism and neo-fascism.
+It has mounted campaigns against Islamic extremism, antisemitism, and the far-right.

+In 2016 it described itself as a "non-partisan, non-sectarian organisation."
 The group was founded in 2004 by Nick Lowles, a former editor of the anti-fascist magazine Searchlight (from which it split in late 2011).
-It is backed by various politicians and celebrities, and it has also been backed by several trade unions.
+In 2010 and 2012 it was backed by a few politicians and celebrities, and between 2009 and 2012 some trade unions backed the Hope Not Hate campaign against the British National Party.

 History and personnel

-Hope not Hate was founded in 2004 by Nick Lowles, former editor of the anti-fascist Searchlight magazine.
+Hope Not Hate was founded in 2004 by Nick Lowles, former editor of the anti-fascist Searchlight magazine.
 Having experienced street racism as a child, Lowles became involved with the anti-fascist movement as a student volunteer at Sheffield University.
 Lowles had previously worked as a freelance investigative journalist, working for television programmes including BBC Panorama, World in Action, Channel Four Dispatches and MacIntyre Undercover.
 Between 1999 and 2011 Lowles was co-editor, and then editor, of Searchlight magazine.
 He was appointed MBE in 2016 for his services in tackling extremism.

-The Deputy Director is Jemma Levene, who previously worked as Head of Campaigns at Jewish cultural education charity SEED, and at the Orthodox Union in New York.
-The Political Organiser is Liron Velleman, Policy Officer for the Jewish Labour Movement.
+Hope Not Hate functioned as part of Searchlight until 2011, when the organisations split.
+As a standalone organisation, Hope Not Hate took with it two of the three units of Searchlight: Searchlight Educational Trust (now HOPE Unlimited Charitable Trust); and Searchlight Information Services (now Hope Not Hate Ltd), its research, campaigning and investigative function.
+In 2016 it described itself as a "non-partisan, non-sectarian organisation".

-Hope not Hate functioned as part of Searchlight until 2011, when the organisations split.
-As a standalone organisation, Hope not Hate took with it two of the three units of Searchlight: Searchlight Educational Trust (SET), a charity; and Searchlight Information Services (SIS), its research and investigative function.
-The organisation now consists of Hope not Hate Educational Ltd (a charitable wing) and Hope not Hate Ltd (focused on campaigning and investigative work).
-From 2010 to 2015, Ruth Smeeth worked as Deputy Director; since then, she has been a director.
+Ruth Smeeth was a deputy director before 2015; after that, she was a member of its board.As of 2019, the Deputy Director was Jemma Levene, who previously worked as Head of Campaigns at Jewish cultural education charity SEED.

-Funding
+Support

 HNH is funded by charitable trusts, trade union funding, and individual donations.